Understand the cause of your panic attacks in order to select the treatment that will work for you.

 When you notice your own early warning signs, regardless of what they are, they are due to the activation of the stress response (your sympathetic nervous system).
-You can read more on this by clicking here.

 To calm down, whatever it is that you feel in your body, you need to activate your relaxation response (your parasympathetic nervous system.)

 Different rates of breathing, result in different emotions and feelings in your body.

 You breathe too much during a panic attack, resulting in hyperventilation.